tryton/trytond/doc/topics/views/index.rst

     * ``invisible``: The field will not be displayed, but it will fill cells in the table.

-    * ``domain``: Only for One2Many, Many2One, Many2Many fields, it defines the
-      domain that must be used when searching for related records.

     * ``yexpand``: see in common-attributes-yexpand_.

     * ``yfill``: see in common-attributes-yfill_.